jwplayer/applicaster-docs/concepts/vod-delivery.md

 nav_order: 1200
 ---

 # Content Delivery

-<img src="../img/vod-content-delivery.png" width="768">
-<!--
-Source file [here](https://docs.google.com/presentation/d/1K9hKSeJYY1nFBpW7GQUi7rbWmIYo4qJ_NIgOHzYUQHA/edit)
--->
+{: .no_toc}

+- TOC
+{:toc}

-## How do Zapp apps consume data from JW?
+## How does Zapp apps consume data from JW?
 All Zapp apps on all platforms consume data from feeds.
 Feeds get data from JW Player endpoints

 Applicaster has framework named Pipes2 that translates JW Player Delivery API into the feeds structure that Zapp apps can understand.

-This framework is a cloud middleware that its main purpose is to translate your content:
+This happens realtime, wihtout content synchronization to Applicaster servers.

+Some characteristics of Pipes2:
-- Served on the cloud
+- Served in the cloud (Firebase)
 - Written once to serve all our supported platforms
 - Changes to Pipes2 are done remotely without needing to release a new version of the app
 - Caching layer
-- Monitoring tool to your API health.
+- API Monitoring

+<img src="../img/vod-content-delivery.png" width="768">
+<!--
+Source file [here](https://docs.google.com/presentation/d/1K9hKSeJYY1nFBpW7GQUi7rbWmIYo4qJ_NIgOHzYUQHA/edit)
+-->

 ## Zapp Feed Example
 ```